nops-io/helpcenter/pages/GettingStarted/IAM/iam-policy-nswitch.md

 ## Access CUR data to analyze utilization ##

-The permissions required at the payer and Child account for ShareSave nSwitch Scheduler Analysis are:
+The permissions required at the payer and linked account(s) for ShareSave nSwitch are:

 ```json